Lost Planet 2: Marketing and promotion

 Lost Planet 2 was announced on February 8, 2009, via a trailer on Xbox Live.
 In mid-April 2009, a video was released by Eurogamer with a boss battle being depicted in real-time gameplay.
 The video showed thermal energy usage, VSs, and deployable health fields.
 At E3 2009, Capcom offered a preview of Lost Planet 2's co-op campaign, and announced a Winter 2009 release date.
 On June 29, 2009, at Microsoft's Midnight Live 360 show, Capcom announced a Lost Planet 2 demo that is available via Xbox Live Marketplace.

 On July 19, 2009, Capcom announced that Lost Planet 2 would be playable at Comic-Con 2009.
 The Capcom Unity Blog reported that visitors would be able to try the four-player campaign mission against the giant salamander boss.
 At the event, Capcom also held a raffle to give away a number of 16-inch plush toys and a single 3-foot-long plush toy of the salamander boss.

 On August 19, 2009, a four-player co-op demo of Lost Planet 2 was released onto Xbox Live Marketplace.
 On September 24, 2009, a demo was released through PlayStation Network PlayStation Store, which features two new levels.
 This demo also features full game launching support for up to four players for PlayStation Home, the PlayStation 3's online community-based service.
 Game launching lets users set up multiplayer games in Home and launch directly into the game from Home.

 On December 22, it was announced that Capcom would delay Lost Planet 2, along with three other games, to avoid competition in the early half of 2010.

-On January 26, Capcom announced during an announcement for Monster Hunter Frontier for the Xbox 360 that Lost Planet 2 would be released on May 18 in North America and Europe and May 20 in Japan.
+On January 26, Capcom announced during an announcement for Monster Hunter Frontier that Lost Planet 2 would be released on May 18 in North America and Europe and May 20 in Japan.
 Also announced was the addition of two characters, Marcus Fenix and Dominic Santiago from the Gears of War series for the Xbox 360.
 Capcom also confirmed that Albert Wesker from Resident Evil would be in the game.